 - Contractors assessing cable suitability for specific installations, ensuring safe operation under fault scenarios.

-- Students and educators studying short circuit current calculations and cable performance.
+- Students and educators studying or want to learn more about short circuit current calculations and cable performance.

 The tool allows for quick feasibility checks to compare different cable sizes, lengths, and fault current conditions, helping you ensure that the installation meets safety standards and can handle expected fault currents.
 Alternative approaches to this calculation, including manual methods, can be found in textbooks such as Short-Circuit Currents in Power Systems by Ismail Kasikci and Electrical Power Systems by C.L.
-Wadhwa, which provide a more detailed understanding of fault current behavior in cables.
+Wadhwa, which provide further details and technical tables for manual calculations.
+When performing short circuit current calculations, transformer parameters and secondary voltage are also important factors to consider.

 Engineering templates